-Students are eligible to become members of the student American Dental Hygienists’ Association, American Dental Education Association, American Association of Dental Research, American Association of Public Health Dentistry, and other specialty organizations.
+Students are eligible to become members of the American Dental Hygienists’ Association, American Dental Education Association, American Association of Dental Research, American Association of Public Health Dentistry, and other specialty organizations.
 Student membership fees may be required.

-Certificate and baccalaureate degree graduates are eligible for dental hygiene licensure examinations at the state and national levels.
+Baccalaureate degree graduates are eligible for dental hygiene licensure examinations at the state and national levels.
 Candidates must pass both the national and clinical board examinations in order to be granted a license to practice dental hygiene.
 Additional costs are associated with the examinations required for licensure.
 Some dental hygiene licensure examinations require background checks with fingerprint analysis.

 The dental hygiene program's accreditation status is approval without reporting requirements as determined by the Commission on Dental Accreditation.

-Dental hygiene students are eligible for awards through the Spurgeon Dental Society in the School of Dentistry and the Dental Foundation of North Carolina.
+Dental hygiene students are eligible for awards through the Spurgeon Dental Society in the UNC Adams School of Dentistry and the Dental Foundation of North Carolina.
 In addition, student awards are also available through the American Dental Hygienists’ Association, American Association of Public Health Dentistry, American Dental Education Association, and other specialty organizations.